-We now illustrate this intuition with a numerical example.
-It turns out that, in this numerical example, the equilibrium is also the Nash equilibrium of a simultaneous move game.
-The example is documented in Figure 4 below and Figures 6, 7, 8, 9, and 10 in Appendix C. The solution is double crossing and both parties have interior solutions for the equilibrium policies, with $\tau_M^ = .22$ and $\tau_P^ = .18$.
 The intuition for the result is similar to that described in the example in the next subsection and in Figure 5.
-The equilibrium with double crossing emerges because M is focused into not loosing certain θ s associated with a high number of voters.
-However, such agents are not 'fully captive' of the moderate.
+The equilibrium with double crossing emerges because M is focused into not loosing moderately disappointed voters.
+However, such agents are not 'fully captive' for the moderate.
 In order to get their vote, M must offer sufficiently high redistribution, otherwise P could attract them with a tax rate close to their bliss point.
 By setting a large τ_M however, the moderate lays itself open to the populist decision to reduce the tax rate and attract some of the rich voters.
-This is indeed what P does in the political equilibrium with double crossing: given that attracting the numerous poor agents is impossible for P, the best move for the populist is to give up some poor voters in exchange for a seizable fraction of the rich.
-Moreover, as in the optimality conditions discussed above, the 'local' difference between the two parties makes them choose different interior policies in equilibrium.
+This is indeed what P does in the political equilibrium with double crossing: given that attracting the numerous poor agents close to their reference point is impossible for P, the best move for the populist is to give up some poor voters in exchange for a sizable fraction of the rich.